Nandikki/Nandikki/README.md

 - 👋 Hi, I’m Abel Rodrigues
 - 👀 I’m interested in AI, Virtual Reality and Web Development
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently a Web Developer.
-- 💞️ I’m looking to collaborate on new projects about Web Development and VR
 - 📫 You can reach me at abelfbr@gmail.com or visit https://www.abelrodrigues.tech
 -